This post may contain affiliate links. Please read our disclosure policy.

 • Removing the ribs and seeds from your jalapeno will significantly reduce the heat of the pepper.
 If you prefer spicy food, keep some of the seeds and ribs in the pepper when you dice it up.

 • Add orange for a subtle but satisfying twist.
-Adding a little orange juice or lemon juice in addition to the lime adds a nice, subtle flavor that compliments the lime.
+Adding a little orange juice or lemon juice in addition to the lime adds a nice, subtle flavor that complements the lime.
 Orange juice also adds a perfect little sweetness that can stand up to the spice.

 • You can substitute part of the shrimp with pieces of firm white fish, bay scallops, or even sliced octopus.